GOP opens investigation into ‘Dreamer’ charged with killing cops on motorcycles

 He won DACA in 2013, about the same time as he was charged with resisting arrest.
 His DACA status lapsed two years later.

-In 2016, he was charged with DUI, and came on U.S. Immigration and Customs Enforcement’s radar but the agency didn’t pursue deportation because drunken-driving wasn’t a serious enough offense to trigger deportation during the Obama administration.
+In 2016, he was charged with DUI, and came on U.S. Immigration and Customs Enforcement’s radar but the agency didn’t pursue deportation because drunken driving wasn’t a serious enough offense to trigger deportation during the Obama administration.

 Two years later he was back in trouble, charged with aggravated assault after police said he smashed his pickup into a man, pinning him to another vehicle, then biting his ear off.
 He had conditional permanent legal status at the time, so he didn’t come on ICE’s radar, the agency told The Washington Times.